wildabeast/appmaker/readme.md

 Anyone who wants to make things on the web!

-What Can I Make with NudgePad?
+What can I make with NudgePad?
 ===============================

 A lot of things!
-NudgePad gives you a whole operating system of tools for building right in your browser.
+NudgePad gives you a whole operating system of tools for making right in your browser.
 Not only do you have full control of the frontend, but each NudgePad site is a Node.js Express App on the backend, so you can add any server side code you'd like.

-Early users are building clickable prototypes, mobile apps, FirefoxOS apps, websites, blogs, CMS sites, single pagers, personal homepages, forms, surveys, small business sites, mobile sites, presentations, infographics, landing pages, ab tests mindmaps, memes, ecards, ecommerce stores and more.
+Early users are making clickable prototypes, mobile apps, FirefoxOS apps, websites, blogs, CMS sites, single pagers, personal homepages, forms, surveys, small business sites, mobile sites, presentations, infographics, landing pages, ab tests mindmaps, memes, ecards, ecommerce stores and more.